Wines of France

 89% of wine produced in Bordeaux is red (called “claret” in Britain), with sweet white wines (most notably Sauternes), dry whites, and also (in much smaller quantities) rosé and sparkling wines (Crémant de Bordeaux) collectively making up the remainder.
 Bordeaux wine is made by more than 8,500 producers or châteaux.
 There are 54 appellations of Bordeaux wine.

-‘Claret’, usage
+‘Claret’,

-Claret is a name primarily used in British English for red Bordeaux wine.
+is a name primarily used in British English for red Bordeaux wine.

 Claret derives from the French clairet, a now uncommon dark rosé, which was the most common wine exported from Bordeaux until the 18th century.
 The name was anglicised to “claret” as a result of its widespread consumption in England during the period in the 12th-15th centuries that Aquitaine was under the English crown.
 It is a protected name within the European Union, describing a red Bordeaux wine, accepted after the British wine trade demonstrated over 300 years’ usage of the term.

-Climate and geography
+and geography

-These rivers define the main geographical subdivisions of the region:
+rivers define the main geographical subdivisions of the region:

 • “The right bank”, situated on the right bank of Dordogne, in the northern parts of the region, around the city of Libourne.